Updated: Jul 26

 take a day trip to a state or national park (free if you have a 4th grader!)

-find a u-pick farm and harvest some fresh produce
+find a u-pick farm or orchard and harvest some fresh produce or visit a farmer's market to stroll and look at what's in season

-volunteer: many parks are looking for docents to talk to visitors, remove non-native species, work on trails or restore plantings and habitat
+volunteer: many parks are looking for docents to talk to visitors, observe wildlife, clean beaches, remove non-native species, work on trails or restore plantings and habitat

-take a class and learn to play golf, practice yoga outdoors, ski (water or snow), or take up sailing
+take a class and learn about local habitats and animals, how to play golf, practice yoga outdoors, ski (water or snow), or take up sailing

-go on vacation with a plan to play outside
+go on vacation with a plan to explore the outdoors

 go mural hunting in a new neighborhood